openSUSE/openSUSE-release-tools/CONTENTS.md

 #### bs_mirrorfull

-Mirrors repositories from build service.
+Mirrors repositories from the build service to a local directory.

 * Souces: [bs_mirrorfull](bs_mirrorfull)
 * Documentation: --